top of page

 And Ahayah said unto Moses, Make thee a fiery serpent, and set it upon a pole: and it shall come to pass, that every one that is bitten, when he looketh upon it, shall live.

-• He obeyed Ahayah’s voice which made his act righteous, though making the image was unlawful to do which shows obeying His voice is above all else:
+• He obeyed Ahayah’s voice which made his act righteous, though making the image was unlawful to do in any other instance which shows obeying Ahayah's voice is above all else:

 Barnabas 12:6